brighamandersen/portfolio/README.md

 # Fonts

-I opted to use downloaded fonts rather than pull in a library.
-I made this decision because I only needed a small amount of icons and wanted to cut down on resources as much as possible.
+I opted to download icons as svgs then copy the svg code directly in (had to copy it directly in so that you can apply fill using css variables).
+This also helped to avoid downloading a bunch of unused icons.